 Medicine safety guidelines

-Requirements and guidance for the reporting of adverse reactions and significant safety issues for registered and listed medicines
+Requirements and guidance for the reporting of adverse reactions and significant safety issues for both registered and listed medicines regulated by the TGA

 - Joint TGA-Medicines Australia guidelines for the design and conduct of company-sponsored post-marketing surveillance (PMS) studies

 These guidelines apply to company-sponsored post-marketing surveillance studies of drug safety and toxicity